dconlrn/dconlrn.github.io/fcbh.md

 - **BEGIN LOOP:**

 > - Exegesis (A): interpreting the Bible correctly.
-Give examples of what this looks like
+Using software like Paratext and Logos/Translator's Workplace,study a passage and collect what you learn in documents we have titles "Book Notes" and "Set Notes".
+This information is communicated to the team through conversation.
-> > - Examples of what this looks like
+> > - Maybe pictures of what this looks like or screenshots of the worksheets or the software.
 >
 > - Internalization (B): know the story by heart in your own words.
+> > Examples:
+> > - Videos
-> > - Examples of what this looks like
+> > - Drawing pictures or dramsa ie. Acting it out.
 >
 > - Draft (C): Where The translation will be recorded in audio/text aka Drafted
-> > - Examples of what this looks like
+> > Examples:
+> > - Recording in the target language.
+(Can put a video of someone recording on a mic)

 - **END LOOP (*IF NEED BE GO TO BEGIN*):**